idyll-lang/idyll/packages/idyll-template-projects/templates/multipage/README.md

 Template for an Idyll blog with multiple posts.

+### Quick Start
+The multipage template uses an index, or main, page (in this directory) alongside multiple sub-pages (in the `posts` directory).
+To run the main page, use the `idyll` command in this directory.
+To create a new page, `cd posts` to navigate to the `posts` directory, then use `idyll create --template ../template --no-install` to create a new post.*
+To run a sub-page, `cd posts/name-of-page` to navigate to that page's directory, then use `idyll`.
+Any pages that have been built will go to the `docs` directory (found within the top level of the multipage post).

 ### Project overview

 - `posts` - all of the available posts, each directory within contains a full idyll post